Neutral / cushion / high arch

 On promotes the sideband as a place to hold any excess laces after you tie them together, but I didn’t need to use that feature.
 The On Cloudswift’s tongue is completely attached to the rest of the shoe.

-It helps act as a part of the mesh sock that make the shoes feel great to wear without socks you take the clear sticker off the insole since it has a tendency to gently stick to the bottom of my bare feet when walking around in that manner.
+It helps act as a part of the mesh sock that makes the shoes feel great to wear without socks you take the clear sticker off the insole since it has a tendency to gently stick to the bottom of my bare feet when walking around in that manner.

 As I’ve said before, the Cloudswift is a neutral shoe, but it offers so much support and stability, that the cushioning comparable to the Cloudflyer.
 I ran the Cooper River Bridge Run 10k, one of the United States’ most popular 10k races, while wearing the Cloudswift.